ASSESSMENT

 -

-Everyone in the child's environment are responsible for providing 'intervention'
+Everyone in the child's environment is responsible for providing 'intervention'

 -